top of page

 Red was never the enemy.

-Just a feeling.
+It was just a feeling.

 Just part of being a streetlight.